seasoncloud/Clonalscope/README.md

 ## Description
 Clonalscope is a subclone detection method based on copy number alterations (CNAs) for single-cell and ST tumor sequencing data.
 Clonalscope leverages prior information from matched bulk DNA-seq data, and implements a nested Chinese Restaurant Process to model the evolutionary process in tumors.
+Clonalscope is able to detect subclones, label malignant cells (with the help of matched WGS/WES data), and trace subclones for both scRNA-seq and ST data.

 For more information about the method, please check out the [manuscript]().
 <br/>